 Toronto is located on the northwestern shore of Lake Ontario, on the southeast side of Canada.
 It sits near the US-Canada border, only around a four-hour drive from New York.

-Climate/Weather In Toronto
+Climate/Weather in Toronto

-Toronto's warm season generally lasts around 3.5 months, and most Torontonians treat June 2 to September 18 as their primary summer months.
+Living in Toronto, you'll find that its warm season generally lasts around 3.5 months, and most Torontonians treat June 2 to September 18 as their primary summer months.
 During this time, the average daily temperature sits at a comfortable 20°C and sees highs of 25°C and lows of approximately 17°C.

 The cold season lasts around the same time but falls from December 3 to March 16.
 During these months, the average temperature is around 0°C but can reach a bone-chilling -30°C.